csc-training/esiwace-summerschool-2024/B2/ICON/docs/intro-to-ICON.md

 # What hardware can ICON run on?

-* ICON is running and regularly tested on a variety of hardware architectures and can in principal run on everything from a laptop to the largest supercomputers in the world
+* ICON is running and regularly tested on a variety of hardware architectures and can run on everything from a laptop to the largest supercomputers in the world
 * Standard CPU-systems like Levante (DKRZ)
 * GPU-based systems (atmosphere and land) like Levante, Alps (CSCS, Meteo Swiss), LUMI (CSC) and JUWELS Booster (JSC)
 * NEC vector (DWD)